betcode-org/faq/docs/developing-and-testing-strategies.md

     ```win_market = market.event["WIN"][0]``` (a list of market objects of the requested type is returned)

-    This will also work for other sports when an event has multiple markets, however, sadly, it won't work for greyhound races.
+    This will also work for other sports when an event has multiple markets, however, sadly, it won't work for the forecast market in greyhound races or for markets that are added with a different event ID in other sports.